 Fresh Devon mackerel is always a winner; baked, barbecued, tossed in a salad, or pan-fried.
-Succulent and flavourful with a beautifully crisp skin, whole mackerel and mackerel fillets are widely available, relatively inexpensive and very quick to cook, so make a great lunch or supper any time of the week.
+Succulent and flavourful with a beautifully crisp skin, whole mackerel and mackerel fillets are relatively inexpensive and very quick to cook, so make a great lunch or supper any time of the week.
 Full of good omega-3 oil.

 Fillets: Heat a dash of olive oil in a frying pan.
 Dry the mackerel fillets with kitchen paper, season with pepper, then add to the pan, skin-side down.
 Press the fillet down a little so that it doesn’t curl.
 Leaving the skin on not only provides a crispy treat, but helps hold the fillet together.